aheckmann/node-ses/README.md

     `algorithm` - AWS algorithm to use
     `amazon` - AWS end point

 The `sendmail` method transports your message to the AWS SES service.
+If Amazon returns an HTTP status code that's less than `200` or greater than or equal to 400, we will callback with an `err` message.
 Check for errors returned since a 400 status is not uncommon.

+The `data` returned in the callback is the HTTP body returned by Amazon as XML.
+See the [SES API Response](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/query-interface-responses.html) docs for details.

+The `res` returned by the callback represents the HTTP response to calling the SES REST API as the [request](https://www.npmjs.org/package/request) module returns it.

 ## tests